 Fortunately, at Arlyn Scales, our experts have some answers to these problems.
 With our load cell troubleshooting guide, you will learn how to check load cells for these sorts of problems, and how to identify the potential issues.

 Load Cell Troubleshooting Guide: How to Check Load Cells

-Before checking your load cell, have your calibration information on hand.
-This will help you with identifying the parameters and margins of error on input and output resistance, strain gauge resistance, and more.
+Before checking your precision load cells, have your calibration information on hand.
+This helps you to identify the parameters and margins of error on input and output resistance, strain gauge resistance, and more.

-Causes Of Load Cell Damage
+Causes of Load Cell Damage

 If load cells are dropped or mishandled, that can skew their results.
 The strain gauge is very sensitive and needs careful handling from operators.
 If a person accidentally drops the load cell, then it can cause damage to the load cell body and the interiors.

 Moisture is one factor that can affect your load cell.

 The water may cause the load cell to short out; this is a common problem in warehouses that have a high water level or outdoor industrial areas.
 It can also cause the interior parts to oxidize.

 Sudden electrical surges, such as from lightning strikes, can also prove to be a problem.
 These sudden bursts of energy can permanently damage your load cells.